Sanchayita23104/Soul-Sync/README.md

 # Soul-Sync
-Soul-Sync is a compassionate and supportive social-media platform designed specifically for individuals facing mental health challenges such as anxiety, stress, and depression.
+Soul-Sync is a compassionate and supportive social-media platform designed specifically for individuals facing mental health challenges such as anxiety, stress, depression, and various other mental ailness.
 This comprehensive app offers a range of features designed to promote well-being, self-care, and community support.
 It is a platform that recognizes the importance of mental health and aims to provide a holistic approach to well-being.
 It combines mood tracking, task suggestions, therapeutic games, meditation, and a supportive community to help users navigate the challenges of mental health.

 # Key features of this app
 1. Mood Tracking: